 Spetses

 Spetses is a place of charm, traditional values, pine forest, and many visitors during the summer months.
 The streets are narrow, with a picturesque harbor and charming waterfront.
-No cars are allowed on the island.
+There are no cars on the island.

 Climate